itsaryan1807/Music-Store---DevOps/README.md

 - This is a front-end demo; there is no backend.
 Cart data is stored locally in the browser.
 - Checkout is a demo action that clears the cart.

-Want changes?
-I can add images, search, or package this as a small static site.